 5: The Old Abandoned School of Saint-Sylvestre-sur-Lot

-A Place Out of Time The old abandoned school of Saint-Sylvestre-sur-Lot is a deserted building offering a total immersion in a bygone past, perfect for urban explorers.
+A Place Out of Time The old abandoned school of Saint-Sylvestre-sur-Lot is a deserted building offering total immersion in a bygone past, perfect for urban explorers.

 Site Features